shayczech/web-server/README.md

 ## Terraform state locking (one-time setup)

-State locking uses the DynamoDB table `portfolio-tf-state-lock` so concurrent runs don’t corrupt state. **One-time:** create the table before using the backend with locking:
+State locking uses the DynamoDB table `portfolio-tf-state-lock` so concurrent runs don’t corrupt state. **Both** steps below must be done before Terraform (or GitHub Actions) can use the backend with locking.

-1. **Create the lock table** (once per account/region):
+1. **Create the lock table** (once per account/region; run from a shell with AWS credentials that can create DynamoDB tables):
    ```bash
    aws dynamodb create-table \
      --table-name portfolio-tf-state-lock \